some0necoding/pwman/README.md

 one for passwords.
-The separation of data is meant to reduce the time during which passwords remain decrypted: if the user calls the command "show", Passman decrypts only the file that contains accounts' info to not put at risk all passwords, which remain encrypted.
+The separation of data is meant to reduce the time during which passwords remain decrypted: if the user calls the command "show", Passman decrypts only the file that contains accounts' info to not put at risk all passwords, which remain encrypted.-->

 ## Installation